smbjorklund/media_update/README.txt

 a command like this one:

     bin/site-drush migrate-import --verbose --all
+    bin/site-drush uib-migrate-build-menu --verbose

-This will import the default test data set (defined by modules/uib_migrate/test-jur/).
+This will import the default test data set (defined by modules/uib_migrate/test-jur/) and fill in the area menu.
 Should finish in a minute or two.

 To switch to the 'test-hf' data set run: